 Night shooting performance is good, and you can also blend the Night and Portrait modes which might make for good low-light street photography.
 That said, the best results are generally from the main lens in good light, just as with most other smartphones.

-The disadvantage of this phone is, of course, it’s high asking price. *There are some decent offers in the UK at the time of updating this article, but if it’s still beyond your means, then consider the S23 Ultra model, or downgrade to the S22, which has much of the same set-up, and a smaller, more manageable screen size.
+The disadvantage of this phone is, of course, it’s high asking price.
+The S23 Ultra model, and even the S22, share much of its set-up, and a smaller, more manageable screen size.

 Read our Samsung Galaxy S24 Ultra Review